Shubham-Bhoite/LastMinuteRevision-CN/README.md

 1) Routing: The network layer determines the best route from source to destination.
 This function is known as routing.
 2) Logical addressing: The network layer defines the addressing scheme to identify each device uniquely.

+### 4.Transport Layer :
+- It delivers the message through the network and provides error checking so that no error occurs during the transfer of data.
+- It provides two kinds of services:
+1) Connection-oriented transmission: In this transmission, the receiver sends the acknowledgement to the sender after the packet has been received.
+2) Connectionless transmission: In this transmission, the receiver does not send the acknowledgement to the sender.